 Named Among the Best Plastic Surgeons in Boston

 Common areas treated are the horizontal wrinkles of the forehead, vertical wrinkles between the eyebrows ("elevens") and the corners of the eyelids ("crow's feet").
 Patients with migraine headaches may also experience tremendous relief when treated with Botox.
-Botox ® Cosmetic and Dysport ® (both types of botulinum toxin) are well known neuromodulators, and the most common treatment performed by board certified plastic surgeons to help make your face look fresh and beautiful.
+Both Botox and Dysport (types of botulinum toxin) are well known neuromodulators, and the most common treatment performed by board certified plastic surgeons to help make your face look fresh and beautiful.

 Is it natural?
 Yes, Botox is natural, and is the most common form of non-surgical facial rejuvenation.

 When patients hear about botulinum toxin, they may be afraid and think it isn’t natural or may think about "botulism" and poison from eating tainted cans of soup.
 In nature, the bacterium Clostridium botulinum produces a protein that causes bolulism.